 Admission to the university preparation programme

 The university preparation programme is your ideal entry to university if you still do not have a sound knowledge of German (on C1 level).
 If you would like to study at the University of Vienna and you have a secondary-school leaving certificate or a university degree from a non-EU/EEA country, you need an official letter of admission first.
-You can submit your application for admission online.
+You can submit your application for admission online, if you can prove your knowledge of German on A2 level.
 You have to meet the deadlines for application submission and consider that it may take some weeks to process your application.

 Your official letter of admission specifies if and which supplementary examinations you have to take before you can enrol on the degree programme.
-In addition to German, there are also supplementary examinations in mathematics, physics, biology, history, geography and English.
+In addition to German, there are also supplementary examinations in English, mathematics, history or geography.
 Depending on your secondary-school qualification and your chosen degree programme, you may have to take these subjects too.
 An official letter of admission, listing the required supplementary examinations, is your ticket to the university preparation programme.
 If your secondary-school leaving certificate/university degree is from a non-EU/EEA country, this official letter is essential to register for university preparation programme courses.